acl-services/paprika/README.md

 </div>
 <br>

-It has a collection of reusable components that are versioned and downloaded individually.
+Paprika is a collection of reusable components that are versioned and downloaded individually.
 Paprika is built and maintained by [Galvanize](https://www.wegalvanize.com).

 *Our list of components can be find for now at [npm](https://www.npmjs.com/org/paprika).*